Showing posts with label Prisoners. Show all posts

 Murder Among the Ranks

 It is very rare we encounter judicial proceedings against a soldier in Colonel Fraser's 78th Regiment, albeit we've discovered a few men charged and convicted of various acts over the course of the war in North America.
 From 1760-1763, as his men were garrisoned not only in Quebec City, but throughout various parishes along the South Shore of the St. Lawrence River, limited information is provided on the exact whereabouts of this particular incident and the specific companies to which the individuals belonged.
-Although regimental records dating to August 1763 place William Ross, Duncan Cameron, and [John] McGillivray together in Captain Alexander Campbell's Company; whether or not these three men were serving together at the time of this incident has not yet been confirmed.
-Campbell's Company was most likely to have been garrisoned on the South Shore.
+Although regimental records dating to August 1763 place William Ross, Duncan Cameron, and [John] McGillivray together in Captain Alexander Campbell's company; whether or not these three men were serving together at the time of this incident has not yet been confirmed.
+Campbell's company was most likely to have been garrisoned on the South Shore.

 General Court Martial Proceedings